-2017 2018 2019 Frequency rate 1 (TF1) 1 2.6 4.4 (new framework) 5.2 Frequency rate 1 (TF2) 2.8 4.8 (new framework) 5.5
+2017 2018 2019

+2.6 4.4 (new framework) 5.2

+2.8 4.8 (new framework) 5.5

 The accident rate increased in 2019.
 In fact, many accidents are related to the non-application of the rules established for routine operations, including lubrication and machine shutdowns for interventions.
 The type of accidents shows that many of them could have been prevented by strict application of the standards and corresponding behaviour.